nvrago/Capstone-Design-2026/README.md

 # Capstone-Design-2026
 Code to laser scan an object, pipeline to 3d model, to gcode, to cnc mill.
+Project Code for team "Copy N' Cut", Okstate Capstone Interdisciplinary 2026